 The Company classifies U.S. Treasury bonds within Level 1 of the fair value hierarchy because they are valued based on quoted market prices in active markets.
-Corporate debt securities and certificates of deposit are classified within Level 2 because they are valued using inputs other than quoted prices that are directly or indirectly observable in the market, including readily available pricing sources for the identical underlying security which may not be actively traded.
-The Company classifies mortgage loans as Level 3 due to the reliance on significant unobservable valuation inputs.
+Corporate debt securities and certificates of deposit are classified

 The Company's liabilities in the following table are recorded at fair value on the accompanying condensed consolidated balance sheets.
 The following table summarizes the Company's liabilities measured at fair value: